rust-rse/rse-benchmark/reed-solomon-erasure/README.md

 [Changelog](CHANGELOG.md)

 ## Contributions
 Contributions are welcome.
-Note that by submitting contributions, you agree that your work will be under the same license used by this project(MIT).
+Note that by submitting contributions, you agree to license your work under the same license used by this project(MIT).

 ## Credits
 Many thanks to the following people for testing and benchmarking on various platforms